-The ESG Limited Consideration Funds do not target specific ESG outcomes.
-The ESG factors outlined below, where employed by our ESG Limited Consideration Funds, may form part of the investment strategies for the Funds, but are not fundamental to the investment objective of any ESG Limited Consideration Fund.
-Where an ESG factor outlined below is employed by an ESG Limited Consideration Fund, the ESG factor will have a limited and non-determinative role in the investment process and will be one part of the overall portfolio selection process.
-The ESG factors may be amended from time to time, at the discretion of the portfolio manager or sub-advisor for each ESG Limited Consideration Fund.
+The Responsible Investment Limited Consideration Funds do not target specific ESG outcomes.
+The responsible investment approaches outlined below, where employed by our Responsible Investment Limited Consideration Funds, may form part of the investment strategies for the Funds, but are not fundamental to the investment objective of any Responsible Investment Limited Consideration Fund.
+Where a responsible investment approach outlined below is employed by a Responsible Investment Limited Consideration Fund, the responsible investment approach will have a limited and non-determinative role in the investment process and will be one part of the overall portfolio selection process.
+The responsible investment approach may be amended from time to time, at the discretion of the portfolio manager or subadvisor for each Responsible Investment Limited Consideration Fund.